smallstep/docs/src/pages/docs/step-cli/reference/ssh/config/index.md

 times to set multiple variables.

 **--set-file**=`file`
-The JSON `file` with the template data variables.
+The JSON `file` with the template data to send to the CA.

 **--dry-run**
 Executes the command without changing any file.